Show more

 Speed

 If speed is a decisive factor, your best bet is a high-performance computer to process the information.
 The larger the volume of data, the more processing power is needed.
 Of course, a simple MRZ reading is fast anyway, but more complex tasks – like RFID reading and in-depth authenticity checks – may cause significant speed differences, even seconds per identity document.
-Given the current trend of steadily increasing processing power of computing boards, in a few years’ time, this will no longer be an issue.
+Given the current trend of steadily increasing processing power of computing boards, in a few years, this will no longer be an issue.

 Did you know that Adaptive Recognition offers both types of scanners?
 Browse our portfolio of USB scanners and our newest product line, network scanners.